wzsong17/Signed-Network-Embedding/README.md

 # Neural-Network-Signed-Network-Embedding

-The pytorch implementation of the paper "Learning node and edge embeddings for signed networks" (accepted by [Neurocomputing](https://www.journals.elsevier.com/neurocomputing/)).
+The pytorch implementation of [Song W, Wang S, Yang B, et al. Learning node and edge embeddings for signed networks[J].
+Neurocomputing, 2018, 319: 42-54.](https://doi.org/10.1016/j.neucom.2018.08.072)).

-**The source code will be published soon.**
+## Dependencies
+- pytorch > 0.4
+- numpy
+- sklearn
+- scipy

+## References
+If you find the code is useful for your research, please cite the following paper in your publication.

+@article{song2018learning,
+  title={Learning node and edge embeddings for signed networks}, author={Song, Wenzhuo and Wang, Shengsheng and Yang, Bo and Lu, You and Zhao, Xuehua and Liu, Xueyan}, journal={Neurocomputing}, volume={319}, pages={42--54}, year={2018}, publisher={Elsevier}
+}